13 ways to make money from watching videos

 When looking for legitimate paid psychology trials, we recommend focusing on studies at universities.

-First, get in touch with the psychology department at your uni to see if there are any upcoming studies you could get involved in.
+First, contact the psychology department at your uni to see if there are any upcoming studies you could get involved in.
 This would be the best and easiest way to take part in one.
+But if that's not possible, you could look into studies at other universities.

 To focus your search, try typing '[university name] psychological trials' into Google.
 This should come up with the relevant page on the uni's website.